hasibzunair/raw2syn/README.md

 #### Dataset directory strucuture:

 This is divided in the following file structure for the training regiment.
 The images are all in JPG format.
+For training, we construct our dataset which consists of the two categories of data points; real world and synthetic OCR images which are resized to 256x256.
+For both distributions we use 4000 samples, a total of 8000 samples for training.
+More training details [here](https://github.com/hasibzunair/raw2syn/blob/master/cyclegan_ocr.py).
+Not sharing the dataset here as I am not allowed to lol.

 ```
 dataset/